Mexico countryintel banner

 Employment termination

-Terminating an employee can be complicated and costly in Mexico if you do not know the relevant rules and regulations.
-Dismissals must be justified in order for an employee to be terminated without employer liability.
+Terminating an employee can be complex and costly in Mexico if the relevant rules and regulations are not followed.
+Dismissals must be justified for the employer to terminate without liability, and unjustified dismissals generally trigger severance and other statutory payments.

 Minimum notice period for terminating an employee